Each food containing carbohydrates is assigned a Glycemic Index (GI) value.

 Presenting the theory in a more practical way, basically, I recommend you choose groceries that are not over-processed.
 The same company might have two different products for sale: brown rice and white rice.
 Their price would be different.
-The brown one would be more expensive.
+The brown one would be more expensive and qualitative.

-The difference however between them lies in their GI value.
+The difference however between them lies in their GI value and some extra content of fiber, micronutrients and proteins.
 The easiest way to find all round healthy food choices is to look for the GI symbol.

 Let’s take another good example: beans.
 I think it’s unnecessary for me to state that you should buy raw beans instead of canned beans even if they are both complex carbohydrates.

 In other words my friends, I recommend you choose foods with better nutritional composition because the process they undergo while being packaged for sale can compromise their quality.